jaredsparta/provisioning-node-js-task/README.md

 <br>

 # Pre-requisites
 - Install `Oracle Virtual Box` [here](https://www.virtualbox.org/wiki/Downloads).
-This is the software that allows us to create Guest OS's on our machine.
+This is the software that allows us to create virtual machines (VM).

 - One will need `Vagrant` installed, find it [here](https://www.vagrantup.com/downloads.html).
 We use Vagrant to manage our virtual machines in Oracle VM.

 - Once `Vagrant` is installed, you need the `vagrant-hostsupdater` plugin.
 Run `vagrant plugin install vagrant-hostsupdater` to install it.
+For knowledge, `vagrant plugin uninstall vagrant-hostsupdater` will uninstall this.
+> Might be some problems with this plugin, if you do encounter some just uninstall and then install again

 - One will also need `Ruby` installed, find it [here](https://www.ruby-lang.org/en/downloads/).